-This work will employ the Lyapunov method to analyze instabilities of a linear time-periodic system that describes thermohaline-shear instability \cite{radko2019thermohaline}, where cold fresh water on top of hot salty water interacts with a periodically time-varying shear flow.
+Our model describes thermohaline-shear instability \cite{radko2019thermohaline} where cold fresh water rests on top of hot salty water that interacts with a periodically time-varying shear flow.
 We will use a periodic weighting matrix $\boldsymbol{P}(t)$ to construct a Lyapunov function candidate $V(\boldsymbol{\psi},t)=\boldsymbol{\psi}^*\boldsymbol{P}(t)\boldsymbol{\psi}$, where $\boldsymbol{\psi}$ is the state variable, and the superscript $(\cdot)^*$ means the Hermitian of the argument.
 We formulate linear matrix inequalities (LMI) to obtain an upper bound of the growth rate, and the LMI is discretized in time by a forward Euler method.
-The resulting LMI will be coupled over time and solve the time-varying weighting matrix $\boldsymbol{P}(t)$ over one period.
+The resulting LMI will be coupled over time to solve the time-varying weighting matrix $\boldsymbol{P}(t)$ over one period.
 As the number of temporal discretization points increases, the growth rate predicted from the Lyapunov method or the Floquet theory converges to that obtained from numerical simulations.
-We also perform an eigendecomposition of the instantaneous weighting matrix $\boldsymbol{P}(t)$ to uncover the principal direction of thermohaline-shear instability.
-The computational resources requirement is also compared among the Lyapunov method, numerical simulations, and the Floquet theory.
+We also perform an eigendecomposition of the instantaneous weighting matrix $\boldsymbol{P}(t)$ to uncover the most dangerous disturbance of thermohaline-shear instability.
+Computational resource usage is compared among the Lyapunov method, numerical simulations, and Floquet theory.

 The paper is organized as follows.
-Section \ref{sec:problem_formulation} introduces the linear time-varying system that describes thermohaline-shear instabilities \cite{radko2019thermohaline}.
-Section \ref{sec:methods} presents three methods that will be used to compute growth rate, including the Lyapunov method, numerical simulations, and the Floquet theory.
-Section \ref{sec:results} presents the results, and we conclude this paper with a discussion of future directions in Section \ref{sec:conclusion}.
+Sec. \ref{sec:problem_formulation} introduces the linear time-varying system that describes thermohaline-shear instabilities \cite{radko2019thermohaline}.
+Sec. \ref{sec:methods} presents how to compute growth rate using the Lyapunov method, numerical simulations, and the Floquet theory.
+Sec. \ref{sec:results} presents the results, and Sec. \ref{sec:conclusion} concludes this paper with a discussion of future directions.